fedir/ghstat/ratings.md

 * The most popular project is `luvit/luvit`
 * The newest project is `sailorproject/sailor`
 * The project with more commits is `luvit/luvit`
+* The project with biggest average contribution period is `keplerproject/orbit`
 * The project with more tags is `luvit/luvit`
 * The project made by most notable top contributors is `luvit/luvit`
 * The project with best errors resolving rate is `appwilldev/moochine`